GoogleCloudPlatform/marketing-analytics-jumpstart/docs/pipelines.md

     * Manage feature engineering, training and inference pipelines via configuration files or via the Vertex AI UI.
     * Obtaining explainability and transparency on feature importance and model evaluation metrics via the Vertex AI UI.
 * ML Pipelnes expedites modelling time and provide a quicker time to value for more sophisticated production-level predictive and generative ai modelling by establishing a common code foundation in place that enables reuse of pipelines to solve marketing use cases and obtain insights.

+## Advantages of Tabular Workflows

+In comparison to other approaches, Tabular Workflow offers customers with the following advantages:

+* Easy to use Tabular Transformers-based models for custom propensity use cases:

+    Tabular Workflow for TabNet is a pipeline that you can use to train classification or regression models.
+TabNet uses sequential attention to choose which features to reason from at each decision step.
+This promotes interpretability and more efficient learning because the learning capacity is used for the most salient features.

+* Easy to use Click-Through-Rate models for custom recommender systems (ecommerce product recommendation, ads recommendation):

+    Tabular Workflow for Wide & Deep is a pipeline that you can use to train classification or regression models.
+Wide & Deep jointly trains wide linear models and deep neural networks.
+It combines the benefits of memorization and generalization.
+In some online experiments, the results showed that Wide & Deep significantly increased Google store application acquisitions compared with wide-only and deep-only models.

+* Easy to use Time series Forecasting models for demand forecasting use cases.
+Check modelling [methods](https://cloud.google.com/vertex-ai/docs/tabular-data/forecasting-parameters#training-methods) :

+    * Time series Dense Encoder (TiDE): Optimized dense DNN-based encoder-decoder model.
+Great model quality with fast training and inference, especially for long contexts and horizons.
+Learn [more](https://arxiv.org/abs/2304.08424).
+    * Temporal Fusion Transformer (TFT): Attention-based DNN model designed to produce high accuracy and interpretability by aligning the model with the general multi-horizon forecasting task.
+Learn [more](https://ai.googleblog.com/2021/12/interpretable-deep-learning-for-time.html).
+    * AutoML (L2L): A good choice for a wide range of use cases.
+Learn [more](https://ai.googleblog.com/2020/12/using-automl-for-time-series-forecasting.html).
+    * Seq2Seq+: A good choice for experimentation.
+The algorithm is likely to converge faster than AutoML because its architecture is simpler and it uses a smaller search space.
+Our experiments find that Seq2Seq+ performs well with a small time budget and on datasets smaller than 1 GB in size.
+    * Prophet: Designed for a single time series.
+Vertex AI aggregates data by time series ID and trains a Prophet model for each time series.
+The model training pipeline performs hyperparameter tuning using grid search and Prophet's built-in backtesting logic.
+Learn [more](https://cloud.google.com/vertex-ai/docs/tabular-data/forecasting-prophet).
+    * ARIMA+: BigQuery ML ARIMA_PLUS attempts to decompose each time series into trends, seasons, and holidays, producing a forecast using the aggregation of these models' predictions.
+One of the many differences, however, is that BQML ARIMA+ uses ARIMA to model the trend component, while Prophet attempts to fit a curve using a piecewise logistic or linear model.
+Learn [more](https://cloud.google.com/vertex-ai/docs/tabular-data/forecasting-arima/overview).

 ## ML Pipelines used by each Use Case